 DIY Christmas Pillow Covers With Free Printables

-I was inspired by some cute fall throw pillows I had seen online that had fall-inspired words on them.
-I starting thinking up some words that inspired a Christmas feeling.
-I came up with lights, tinsel and mistletoe.
-Then I got busy in Photoshop experimenting with different fonts and ended up with this.
+I was inspired by some cute fall throw pillows I had seen online – featuring fall-inspired words.
+I started thinking up some words that inspired a Christmas feeling.
+I came up with lights, tinsel, and mistletoe.
+Then I got busy in Photoshop, experimenting with different fonts, and ended up with this.

 lights-tinsel-mistletoe-font

-Once I had it to where I was happy with the fonts, I broke the words up onto 3 different pages, so that I could arrange them vertically to better fill the space on my 16″ X 16″ pillow cover.
-I will add them at the bottom of this post for you to print if you should so desire.
+Once the fonts looked good to me, I broke the words up into 3 different pages.
+This way, I could arrange them vertically to better fill the space on my 16″ X 16″ pillow cover.
+I will add them at the bottom of this post for you to print if you so desire!

 Supplies Needed to Make Christmas Pillow Covers*: